-Hundreds of staff were supported more than would have been possible without the clubs very, very generous support.
+Hundreds of staff were supported more than would have been possible without the generous support from WFC.
 Just to give a taste of the scale of the operation, one example of this generosity was the provision of some 40,000 meals, just part of what became known as The WHHT Sanctuary.

 As the hospital is now more able to cope, and as WFC’s attention turns once again to the beautiful game, hundreds of hospital staff turned out on Friday to #ClapforTheClub and show their appreciation for their staff and volunteers.
 WFC support for the hospital and Raise continues on smaller scale, and we know that a long term connection has been built that reflects the importance of both to our communities.

 Click on the image for full size version

 Additional story and images (Watford Observer) are at https://www.watfordobserver.co.uk/news/….